Contact-Control-Interfaces/maestro-sdk-docs/Setup/setup_valve_index.md

     <img src="https://contact-control-interfaces.github.io/maestro-sdk-docs/Setup/images/index_loose.png" height="200"/>
 6. Slide right hand into the sleeve of the Right Maestro glove until each finger is properly aligned within its respective portion of the glove.
 Make sure each finger cap is tightly snug within the tip of the finger.
 This is critical for properly feeling the finger-tip based haptics.
 7. Pull tab of the strap tight until the strap is tight and the housing feels secure on the top of your arm.
-8. Pull the tab down and secure via velcro.
+8. Pull the tab down and secure via Velcro.

     <img src="https://contact-control-interfaces.github.io/maestro-sdk-docs/Setup/images/maestro_sideview.png" height="200"/>
 9. Plug the second end of the Maestro USB Cable into a free port on the USB Splitter on the headset.